What is Reference-Based Pricing (RBP) in Healthcare?

 - Reported wholesale prices

-In a traditional fully funded plan, a carrier administers an employer’s healthcare claims for a fixed monthly fee.
-The carrier’s claims rates — the amount the insurance carrier will pay the healthcare provider for each medical service delivered — are privately negotiated with the healthcare providers.
-The carrier’s estimate for those claims prices are just one element of the monthly fee.
-Other factors in the monthly fee include:
+A carrier administers an employer’s health care claims for a fixed monthly fee in a traditional, fully-funded plan.
+The carrier’s claims rates — the amount the insurance carrier will pay the health care provider for each medical service delivered — are privately negotiated between the carrier and the health care providers.
+The carrier’s estimate for those claims prices is just one element of the monthly fee.
+Other factors in the monthly fee include administrative expenses for managing claims or markups and premiums added onto claims prices.

-Isolating the true cost of claims can be difficult at best on a fully funded plan.
+Isolating the true cost of claims can be difficult at best on a fully-funded plan.
+Carriers are under no obligation to share the reasons behind their pricing, and member companies rarely ask.

 How Does Reference-Based Pricing Save My Business Money?

-Reference-based pricing can lead to cost savings for employers in two ways.
+Reference-based pricing in health care can lead to cost savings for employers in two ways.

-First, transparency.
-RBP sets costs from a transparent, established benchmark.
+First of all, RBP increases transparency because it sets costs from a transparent, established benchmark.
 There’s no room for hidden fees or opaque cost structures.
-Employers can reasonably trust that they’ll avoid markups and pay lower premiums.
+As a result, employers can reasonably trust they’ll avoid markups and pay lower premiums.

-Self-funded plans remove the at-odds incentives, as the employer is paying the claims and the premiums (to themselves).
-Referenced-based pricing provides an efficient way for those employers to arrive at fair pricing without creating contracts with every provider their members want to use.
+Self-funded medical insurance for businesses removes the at-odds incentives, as the employer is paying the claims themselves.
+Referenced-based pricing provides an efficient way for those employers to arrive at fair, transparent pricing without creating contracts with every provider their members want to use.